The Evolution of Best Practices for Nonprofits: Measuring a Data Driven Impact

 Each participant agreed that a solid community return on investment is the ultimate goal, and that a focus on numbers really is a good thing.

 “Every number is a person,” said Taylor, “and we have to tie those two together.
 Those are real people we serve.
 Shame on us if we’re not helping them be successful.”

 A number of tools to help nonprofits identify outcomes and processes are available.
 The Georgia Center for Nonprofits offers many at www.gcn.org.
 UWGA provides resources here and Goodwill of North Georgia here.
 In addition, Microsoft offers qualified nonprofits a package called Office 365 Nonprofit.
 Nonprofits that qualify for the software package can receive this as a donation or can upgrade to this package for advanced features.
 Click here to learn more about the features and to see if your organization qualifies.

-Smith & Howard’s Nonprofit Matters newsletter provides valuable information.
+Smith and Howard’s Nonprofit Matters newsletter provides valuable information.
 To subscribe, click here.
-For questions please contact Daniel Sage or Angie Schultz, both members of Smith & Howard’s nonprofit team by completing the contact form below.
+For questions please contact Daniel Sage, a member of Smith and Howard’s nonprofit team, by completing the contact form below.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR